 “He who conceals his sins does not prosper, but whoever confesses and renounces them finds mercy” - (Proverbs 28:13).

 Thoughts for Today

-Prayer: Our Loving Heavenly Father, give me a spirit of prayer.
-May Your Spirit move upon my family, my church, my community, and my nation.
-Pour Your Spirit upon us.
+Prayer: Our Loving Heavenly Father, help me to be more aware of my sin and more faithful to confess it to You.
 Thank you for hearing and answering my prayer.
 Gratefully, In Jesus Loving Name I Pray, Amen."

 Courtesy : Daily Dose Devotionals Team